cdelker/schemdraw/docs/usage/placement.rst

 Using anchors
 ^^^^^^^^^^^^^

-The (x, y) position can also be specified using the `at` keyword.
+The (x, y) position can also be specified using the `at` method.
-Rather than using exact numerical coordinates, the `at` keyword will usually be set to an "anchor" of another element.
+Rather than using exact numerical coordinates, the `at` parameter will usually be set to an "anchor" of another element.

 An anchor is simply a predefined position within an element.
 Two-terminal elements have anchors named `start`, `center`, and `end`.
 Three-terminal elements have other named anchors, for example an Opamp has `in1`, `in2`, and `out` anchors.
+Each element's docstring lists the available anchors.

 Once an element is added to the drawing, it contains attributes defining the coordinates of all the element's anchors.
-For example, to draw an opamp and place a resistor on the output, store the return from `add` to a variable.
-Then set the `at` parameter of the new element as the `out` attribute of the existing element.
+For example, to draw an opamp and place a resistor on the output, store the Opamp instance to a variable.
+Then call the `at` method of the new element passing the `out` attribute of the Opamp.
 The current Drawing position is ignored, and reset to the endpoint of the resistor.

 .. jupyter-execute::
     :hide-code: